0hAodha/ohaodha.ie/content/blog/The Books I Read in March, April, May, and June 2026/index.md

 > Some audiences may have taken the story literally, as if Coroticus was actually transformed into a fox;
 > the more educated, those familiar with the law, may have taken it figuratively, referring to his exile;
 > while the clergy, for their part, may have taken it morally, referring to his spiritual state.
-> All of these meanings are inherent in the text, and any one of them could have been emphasises to underscore Patrick's spiritual authority, alongside the seriousness of Corticus' offense.
+> All of these meanings are inherent in the text, and any one of them could have been emphasises to underscore Patrick's spiritual authority, alongside the seriousness of Corticus' offence.

 It may be interpreted here that I'm foolishly claiming that symbolism is a uniquely Irish invention, but that's not what I mean;
 what I mean is that the complex and unexplained symbolism and themes in something like Joyce's *Ulysses* is, far from being unique to Joyce, something that can be found in Irish literature going back centuries.